JoaoCardosoDev/networking-syllabus/project/README.md

    - Swagger documentation: [https://localhost/docs](https://localhost/docs)

 4. To verify the CIDR configuration:
    - Ensure that only requests from the `192.168.100.0/24` subnet can access the `fastapi-app` service.

+5. **Network Segmentation Test:**
+   - The BusyBox container is included to demonstrate network segmentation.
+It is connected to the `reverse` network and should not be able to access the `fastapi-app` service on the `fast` network.

 ## **Components Overview**